Sakalakala Vallavan (1982 film): Production

 AVM Productions made the film to prove that Kamal Haasan was a "Master of all arts", keeping with the title Sakalakala Vallavan, which translates to the same.
 It was writer Panchu Arunachalam who came up with the title.
 The film was produced by M. Saravanan, M. Balasubramanian and M. S. Guhan.
 Cinematography was handled by Babu, and editing by R. Vittal.
-The song "Illamai Idho Idho" was shot in a large king's court set created for a Kannada film, after suitable modifications to show it as a five star hotel.
+The film was launched in March 1982 with Rajinikanth attending the launch.
+The song "Illamai Idho Idho" was shot in a large king's court set created for a Kannada film, after suitable modifications by art director Chalam to show it as a five star hotel making it look like it has five sets.
+The set was decorated with night lamps and chandelier bought from Hyderabad.
 Shooting locations included Pollachi in Coimbatore, Kodambakkam in Madras (now Chennai), and the AVM Garden Villa in Madras.
+The song "Nethu Raatri" was shot at Meiyappan's bungalow and garden.
+The climax fight involving a burning building was shot in a set built at the eighth floor of AVM Studios in three days with three cameras.
+Haasan performed all the stunts in the film by himself.
 The final length of the film was 3890 m.

 Themes

 Sakalakala Vallavan follows the "taming of the shrew" paradigm that was popular in Tamil cinema as early as the 1960s: "the city-bred girl making fun of the rustic and the latter turning the tables on her".
 Film producer and writer G. Dhananjayan compared the film to the William Shakespeare play The Taming of the Shrew for following the same concept.
-According to Saravanan, the film's plot was inspired from various Tamil films such as Kumari Penn, Periya Idathu Penn, Kalyanamam Kalyanam, Pattikattu Penn, Pattikada Pattanama and Savaale Samali.
+According to Saravanan, the film's plot was inspired from various Tamil films such as Kumari Penn, Periya Idathu Penn, Kalyanamam Kalyanam, Pattikada Pattanama and Savaale Samali.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Vaali.
 The song "Nila Kayuthu" is set in the Carnatic raga known as Madhyamavati.
 The disco song "Ilamai Idho Idho" remains one of the most popular New Year-themed songs in Tamil cinema, and is played on radio and television channels every New Year.
 According to Saravanan, the song initially did not have the words "Happy New Year"; S. P. Balasubrahmanyam, who realised the song is about New Year, decided to utter those words in high pitch.

 In June 2013, A. Muthusamy of Honey Bee Music enhanced the songs from their original version on the film's soundtrack album to 5.1 surround sound.

+This is the first movie's LP has "Ilamai Itho Itho" song without voice track as an additional number and used for Minus1 and Karoke for the very first in the Tamil Movie Industry.